 - Outdoor Area Upgrade, Installation of New Turf - $3000

-- The Hughenden Kindergarten and Early Childhood Centre is a non for profit service.
-The centre is community based and offers an Approved government kindergarten program two days a week and 5 days of quality child care for families 48 weeks a year.
-At present the services employs 8 staff.
-The Hughenden Kindergarten and Early Childhood Centre is standalone service which receives no financial support from local council.
+- The Hughenden Kindergarten and Early Childhood Centre are a not for profit service.
+The centre is community-based and offers an Approved government kindergarten program two days a week and 5 days of quality child care for families 48 weeks a year.
+At present, services employ 8 staff.
+The Hughenden Kindergarten and Early Childhood Centre is a standalone service which receives no financial support from the local council.
 This is rare, with many other remote area Centres relying heavily on Council support to operate.
 We are supported by limited federal government funding and fees paid by parents.
 The Centre supports the community by setting fees at an affordable rate and providing qualified educators to support young children and their families who live and work in the community.

 Queensland Country Women's Association (Hughenden Branch)

 - Painting the Exterior of Building - $5400.00